YotamAflalo/MLOps-TeleChurnPredictor/README.md

 ## Data Drift Monitoring

 Whylogs is implemented for data drift detection.
-Monitor drift metrics through the Grafana dashboard or custom reports generated in the `reports/` directory.
+Monitor metrics through the Grafana dashboard or custom reports generated in the Whylabs website.

 ## CI/CD Pipeline